 While rolling admissions is great for ambitious students, it’s not so great for students who take longer to send in applications.

 Regular decisions ensure that every application receives an equal chance.
 Rolling admissions offer no such guarantee.
-If the class size is small, you’ll need to send in your application as early as possible.
+If the class size is small, you must submit your application as early as possible.
 Otherwise, the applications will close when the class is full–even if that’s months before the set deadline.
-If you don’t apply right away, you could lose your chance at a spot.
+If you don’t apply immediately, you could lose your chance at a spot.

 Not only could you lose your chance at a spot, but you’ll face tougher competition.
 Say there are only five spots left when you submit your application.
-If the university has received a dozen other applications, you have a lesser chance of getting in than you did when there were 20 open spots.
+If the university has received a dozen other applications, you have a lesser chance of getting in than when there were 20 open spots.
+Since many programs now have reduced class sizes and heightened competition in 2025, delaying your application can mean the available spots fill up quickly—even before the official deadline.

 Be careful with deadlines.
 While you might have until December to submit your secondary application, your letters of recommendation or other supporting documents might be due earlier than that.
 Check deadlines often to make sure you’re not missing anything important.
 Some universities will accept late documents, but others won’t.
 Don’t take the chance!